 \section{Introduction}

 The Standard Model (SM) of particle physics has been tested by collider experiments for several decades.
-In the electroweak (EW) sector, the SM predictions are in good agreements with the precision measurements carried out at the Large Electron-Positron collider (LEP) and Stanford Linear Collider (SLC) collider experiments~\cite{ALEPH:2005ab, ALEPH:2013dgf}, as well as the ones at the Large Hadron Collider (LHC).
-Higgs measurements have been carried out in multiple channels at the LHC, and a good precision has already been achieved in some channels with the accumulated data~\cite{ATLAS:2022vkf,CMS:2022dwd}.
+In the electroweak (EW) sector, the SM predictions are in good agreement with the precision measurements carried out at the Large Electron-Positron collider (LEP) and Stanford Linear Collider (SLC) experiments~\cite{ALEPH:2005ab, ALEPH:2013dgf}, as well as those at the Large Hadron Collider (LHC).
+Higgs measurements have been performed in multiple channels at the LHC, and good precision has already been achieved in some channels with the accumulated data~\cite{ATLAS:2022vkf,CMS:2022dwd}.
 Several future lepton collider projects have also been proposed, including CEPC~\cite{CEPCStudyGroup:2018ghi, CEPCPhysicsStudyGroup:2022uwl}, FCC-ee~\cite{FCC:2018evy, Bernardi:2022hny}, ILC~\cite{ILCInternationalDevelopmentTeam:2022izu}, C$^3$~\cite{Bai:2021rdg}, CLIC~\cite{CLICdp:2018cto, CLIC:2018fvx}, as well as a possible high-energy muon collider~\cite{Aime:2022flm, Accettura:2023ked}.
-These future projects hold the potential to significantly enhance the current measurement precision of Higgs and EW observables, providing a even better probe of the SM and the possible new physics beyond it.
+These future projects hold the potential to significantly enhance the current measurement precision of Higgs and EW observables, providing an even better probe of the SM and the possible new physics beyond it.